pi-star-2025/pi_star/Genetics/the_origin_of_humans.md

 There are several scientists from the multiverse who helped with this evolution.

-Initially, Natural Selection was both mathematical and largely drived by the rules by this sun/galaxy.
+Initially, Natural Selection was both mathematical and largely drived by the rules of this sun/galaxy.

 Then with the parallel universe (kingdom of angels) story, the multiverse scientists could add a direction that created a shine for the earth.